-Rachel Hemphill, FSA, FCAS, MAAA, Ph.D.
+Identification: Rachel Hemphill, FSA, FCAS, MAAA, Ph.D.

-Clarifying guidance for allocation of negative IMR.
+Title of the Issue: Clarifying guidance for allocation of negative IMR.

 Identify the document, including the date if the document is "released for comment," and the location in the document where the amendment is proposed: